fadhilijuma/auto-irrigation-service/README.md

 ----

 Auto Irrigation Service is a service that integrates plots of land in Egypt to sensors spread out across the plots of land.
+I implemented an almost similar system based on MQTT and Apache Kafka receiving notifications events from POS terminals.
+I gave a talk about it at the London Kafka Summit.
+The solution is about using MQTT and Apache Kafka to run devices that run where internet is very minimal, which is the case with sensors.
+They mostly operate in fields where we have limited internet. https://www.confluent.io/resources/kafka-summit-2020/mqtt-and-apache-kafka-the-solution-to-poor-internet-connectivity-in-africa/

 ## Architecture